 At some point, many adults who were adopted as children seek to have their questions answered about their origin story, their birth family, or adoption.
-They may have a desire for medical information or to better understand where they came.
+They may have a desire for medical information or to better understand where they came from.
 Others would like to be reunited with their birth parents or siblings and seek answers that will lead to a reunion.
 Regardless of the reasons, finding ways to access your adoption records can be extremely helpful in answering your questions.

 Closed and Open Adoptions

 Most adoptions from the 1930s through 1975 were closed.
 This meant that many children were placed shortly after birth and their records were closed.
 Birth records and certificates were also known to include wrong identifying information to protect both the birth mother and adoptive parents.
 Due to social stigma at that time, many women kept their pregnancy and birth a secret and even some adoptive parents shared that their adopted child was their birth child.

 It was not until the 1990s that a majority of adoption service providers offered open adoption as an option.
 Societal views towards adoption have continued to evolve until this day.
 More education on the psychological effects on both the birth child and birth parents from closed adoptions, an adopted person’s “right to know,” and the loss of stigma toward adoption brought a change in tide toward more open adoptions today.

 However, these changes still do not change the fact that at least tens of thousands of adopted Americans still do not have access to their adoption records.
 All 50 states currently have their own regulations regarding adoption records.
 This list continues to evolve.
 As individuals who were adopted seek to get answers regarding their birth family, there are several ways to access adoption records